 Sue appreciates being a part of the Library board as she is able to give back to the community by volunteering her time there.
 She would like to see the Library continue to grow its community participation and become more visible.
 Sue was instrumental in bringing the first Line Dancing event to the Library and given its success, she was able to reach many new individuals, introducing them to the Fort Hunter Free Library in a unique and fun way.

-Gordon Schaufelberg – Gordon has served on the Board for over 3 years.
+Gordon Schaufelberg – Gordon has served on the Board for a number of years.
 He is a lifelong resident of the Town of Florida and a recently retired, 7th generation farmer in the Town.
 Gordon and his wife, Marie, have 3 grown children and 9 grandchildren, all residing in the Town of Florida.

 Gordon loves to read and takes a keen interest in history.
 With the FHFL part of MVLS, Gordon appreciates the wealth of resources available which match his interest in local history.
 Marie discovered FHFL when it was located in Fort Hunter and she grew very fond of it.
 When the library moved to Minaville, Gordon became a patron as well.
 As a board member, he would like to make everyone in the area aware of where the library is located and what it has to offer.
 Those living in the Town are particularly well served by its location.
 Being at the Town’s center ensures a less than 10 minute, light traffic commute for 95% of the residents.
 The rural setting offers safe, hassle-free parking, convenient entry (especially appreciated by elderly patrons) and competent, caring staff.
 Gordon’s hope is that many more residents will make the discovery that he made – that what the FHFL lacks in size, it makes up in user-friendliness.